MaibornWolff/codecharta/gh-pages/_docs/04-12-gitlogparser.md

 title: "Git Log Parser"
 ---

-# GitLogParser
+**Category**: Parser (takes in git-log file and generates cc.json)

-Generates visualisation data from git repository logs and repository file list.
+This parser generates visualisation data from git repository logs and repository file list.

-This parser specializes in tracking file changes across different file-versions on different feature-branches and then the merged main.
+It specializes in tracking file changes across different file-versions on different feature-branches and then the merged main.
 Furthermore, special care is taken not to display non-existent files that might show up in normal Git histories due to renaming actions on feature branches.

-Things to note:

-- File deletions that get reverted later on are ignored by this parser.
+It is to note, that file deletions that get reverted later on are ignored by this parser.

-It supports the following metrics per file:
+## Supported Metrics

 | Metric                          | Description                                                         |
 | ------------------------------- | ------------------------------------------------------------------- |